xiphux/rollup-plugin-markdown-svimg/README.md

 ### Front Matter

-Image urls in front matter can also be processed with the `frontMatterImageKeys` option.
+Image urls in front matter can also be processed with the `frontMatterKeys` option.
 Front matter image urls will also respect the srcPrefix option if specified.

 ```markdown
 ---